f1337/f1337.github.io/scratchpad/idea-documents.md

 ## What are they?

-A short template for presenting structured decisions .
+A short template to facilitate structured decision-making .

 ## Who may write an Idea Document?